-Jimmy Cauty doesn’t give a shit about Electronic Fungible Tokens (EFT for short) but then again, he doesn’t really give a shit about money either.
+Jimmy Cauty doesn’t give a shit about Non-Fungible Tokens (NFT for short) but then again, he doesn’t really give a shit about money either.
 He cares about art.

 What other possible reason could he and Bill Drummond have had for travelling to the Scottish Island of Jura in 1994, building a bonfire out of a million pounds in cold hard cash, and setting fire to it.
 Throwing more bundled wads of notes into the flames throughout an hour long video.

 One million pounds.
 Up in smoke.
 Jesus Christ.

 People were furious.
 Outraged.
 This was Britain in the early 1990s - we were in a recession, and scarcely two years had passed since the country was forced, ashamed, out of the European Exchange Rate Mechanism.